 In the culinary spirit of embracing this mitzvah, regular jellies, jams and preserves are lame.
 Just soak peach gummies in vodka and bake them, or make your own jam from beer-infused berries.
 Either way, it’s a win-win.

-While there is a time and a place for white chocolate (never and in the trash), exceptions can exist.
+While there is a time and place for white chocolate (never and in the trash), exceptions can exist.
 Like to unite the flavors in this carefully calculated, innovative dessert.

 Coconut dough made with shredded coconut and pineapple juice and an all-pineapple filling?
 We’ll toast to that.
 Rum icing optional!
 “If you like pina coladas, and getting caught in the rain….”